Researching breast augmentation involves coming across a lot of surgical terms. Here are definitions of some of the more common ones:

 Subpectoral placement: when the breast implants are placed behind the pectoral muscle.
 May also be referred to as “submuscular” placement.

-To find out if Dr. Beck’s greater San Francisco breast surgery services are right for your cosmetic goals, please contact Bay Area Aesthetic Surgery to schedule a consultation.
+To find out if Dr. Liu’s greater San Francisco breast surgery services are right for your cosmetic goals, please contact Bay Area Aesthetic Surgery to schedule a consultation.